Invesco Perpetual hires Standard Life multi asset team

-The trio of Standard Life investment directors Richard Batty, David Jubb and David Millar are due to start at Invesco Perpetual, a UK arm of Atlanta based group Invesco (IVZ.N), early next year, a spokeswoman said on Thursday.
+The trio of Standard Life investment directors Richard Batty, David Jubb and David Millar are due to start at Invesco Perpetual, a UK arm of Atlanta based group Invesco, early next year, a spokeswoman said on Thursday.

 "Structural changes in regulation and investor requirements are highlighting demand for multi-asset products in the UK," said Ian Trevers, head of distribution at Invesco Perpetual, in a statement.